Mended futures for every family.

 Contact us about scheduling a session with Christopher.

-Deborah Franklin is a Graduate Student enrolled at Liberty University.
-Deborah Franklin is pursuing her degree in Clinical Mental Health Counseling with an expected graduation date of January 2026.
-Deborah Franklin primarily works with children, adolescents, and groups diagnosed with or experiencing symptoms consistent with the following diagnoses: autism, learning disabilities, anxiety, trauma and grief/loss.
+Rachel is a Graduate Student enrolled at Liberty University.
+Rachel is pursuing her degree in Clinical Mental Health Counseling with an expected graduation date of May 2026.
+Rachel primarily works with children, adolescents, adults, individuals, and couples diagnosed with or experiencing symptoms consistent with the following diagnoses: anxiety, depression, adjustment and trauma-related disorders, as well as relational issues, grief/loss, identity, and other concerns individuals might be experiencing.

-Contact us about scheduling a session with Deborah.
+Contact us about scheduling a session with Chandini.

 Caroline is a Graduate Student enrolled at Liberty University and is pursuing her degree in Clinical Mental Health Counseling with an expected graduation date of August 2025.
 Caroline primarily works with children, adolescents, and groups diagnosed with or experiencing symptoms consistent with the following diagnoses: anxiety disorders, trauma, attachment disorders, personality disorders, and relational issues.